Meet Our Staff

 Lisa Harrenstien

 Dr. Lisa Harrenstien founded Avian and Exotic Veterinary Care in April 2016.
-Dr. Harrenstien has 33 years of experience as a veterinarian, including employment in private small animal/exotics practice, university exotics practice, postdoctoral training in zoological pathology, consultant work related to avian and exotic species, and zoo practice.
-She was an associate veterinarian at the Oregon Zoo for 13 years, and is a Board Certified Specialist in Zoological Medicine(TM), an ACZM Diplomate.
+Dr. Harrenstien has over 30 years of experience as a veterinarian, including employment in private small animal/exotics practice, university exotics practice, postdoctoral training in zoological pathology, consultant work related to avian and exotic species, and zoo practice.
+She was an associate veterinarian at the Oregon Zoo for 13 years, and is a Board Certified Specialist in Zoological MedicineTM, an ACZM Diplomate.
 The ACZM is the American College of Zoological Medicine, which is the veterinary specialty organization related to the care of avian/exotic companion animals, as well as free-ranging wildlife and animals in zoological facilities.
 Dr. Harrenstien was the first veterinarian in Oregon to achieve this specialist ranking, and remains the only private practice veterinarian in the Pacific Northwest with this status.

 Dr. Harrenstien belongs to numerous veterinary organizations, including the Portland Veterinary Medical Association and the American Veterinary Medical Association.
 She also recently completed a 9 year term as the treasurer of the American College of Zoological Medicine.
-She as been a Fear Free Avian certified professional since 2020.
+She has been a Fear Free Avian certified professional since 2020.

 Dr. Harrenstien’s favorite patients over the years have usually been the ones that heal well from serious illnesses and still appreciate her veterinary visits, including a California sea otter named “Thelma” who needed a lung removed, a young double yellow headed Amazon parrot named “Miss Lilly” who had her upper beak bitten off by a macaw, and a Houston toad named “Ratatouille” whose face and toes healed well after a predatory attack by a rat.